aku-ato/aku-ato.github.io/content/post/frida/index.md

     - ""
 ---

-This will be a series of notes about some useful frida commands, just to don't forget
+Some notes about useful frida commands, just to don't forget them.